prglaum/PlantOntogenyDynamics/README.md

   * Open SimDataLoader.R, install/load all necessary packages towards the beginning of the script.
   * Choose which specific data subset you would like to analyze and run that code chunk.
 Make sure it is locally available.
 The script will stich the individual csv    files into a single usable data frame in R.
   * Finally, make sure to run the lines which create the ecological factors used in our analysis.
+* randomForestCode.html – Static HTML document which can be opened in any browser.
+This document lays out the process of analyzing simulation data with the randomForest R package for both categorical tasks (e.g., stable or unstable) and regression tasks (e.g., the value of the maximum eigenvalue).
+Additionally, we also include code used to analyze feature effects via the iml R package.
+* Main_text_figures.R – Base R script containing code used to create all main text figures except for iml based figures.
+Code for iml based figures is available in randomForestCode.html.
+* SI-figs.R – Base R script containing code used to create supplementary text figures.
+* simData-randomForestRMD.Rmd – This is the code used to create the random forest demonstration app (https://prglaum.shinyapps.io/simData-randomForestRMD/) using a combination of RMarkdown and RShiny.

+## Simulation Analysis Folder:
+Folder containing a subset of the simulation data.
+This subset functions as the publicly accessible data necessary to run the random forest example application available at https://prglaum.shinyapps.io/simData-randomForestRMD/.
+It does not need to be used for any other analysis, but could be downloaded and analyzed locally should the reader be interested.
+* h1a1Small.csv – A csv file containing the simulation data subset where the handling times h~F = h~2 = 1 and density dependence effects (α~g1 = α~g2 = α~F = 0.1).
+Simulation data consists of all examined model parameters as well as the maximum eigenvalues and categorical indication of stability or instability from the resultant simulation.